Nissan Magnite Geza Edition Launched At Rs 7.39 Lakh | CarDekho.com

 Rivals

-Priced between Rs 6 lakh and 11.02 lakh (ex-showroom), the Nissan Magnite is a rival to the likes of Tata Nexon, Kia Sonet, Maruti Brezza, Hyundai Venue and Mahindra XUV300.
+Priced between Rs 6 lakh and Rs 11.02 lakh (ex-showroom), the Nissan Magnite is a rival to the likes of the Tata Nexon, Kia Sonet, Maruti Brezza, Hyundai Venue and Mahindra XUV300.

 Read More on : Magnite on road price